kubeflow/pipelines/docs/release/feature-status.md

 ## Features in Alpha

 * [SDK client helper methods](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.client.html).
 The helper methods are mainly maintained by community.
-They are convenient to use, but some problems including lack of testing prevent us moving it to Beta quality right now.
-Refer to [SDK Client Beta Blockers project](https://github.com/kubeflow/pipelines/projects/7) for specific issues.
+They are convenient to use, but some problems including not providing all features from the API and lack of testing prevent us moving it to Beta stage right now.
+Refer to [SDK client Beta blockers project](https://github.com/kubeflow/pipelines/projects/7) for specific issues.

   We recommend and support auto-generated client APIs instead.
 For example, `client.pipelines.list_pipelines()`, `client.runs.list_runs()` and